imsdu/hands-on-kafka/hands-on-java/README.md

 - Make a table with the total of commit from people who work for EPFL, Lightbend and Other

 ### Joining
-- Join user table with commit stream to find users who have commited on the Scala repository
+- StreamToTableJoin: Join user table with commit stream to find users who have commited on the Scala repository
-- Join user table with commit table to get the last commit on Scala repository for each user
+- TableToTableJoin: Join user table with commit table to get the last commit on Scala repository for each user
-- Join the user with streams with commit streams to find number of commits for each user (even for users who haven't commited on Scala repository)
+- StreamToStreamJoin: Join the user with streams with commit streams to find number of commits for each user (even for users who haven't commited on Scala repository)

 ### Windowing
 ### Querying local key-value stores